abey79/vpype/docs/fundamentals.rst

 Each layer consists of an ordered collection of paths.
 In *vpype*, paths are so-called "polylines", meaning lines made of one or more straight segments.
 Each path is therefore described by a sequence of 2D points.
 Internally, these points are stored as complex numbers (this is invisible to the user but relevant to :ref:`plugin <plugins>` writers).

 Curved paths are not supported *per se*.
 Instead, curves are converted into linear segments that are small enough to approximate curvature in a way that is invisible in the final plot.
-For example, the :program:`read` command transforms all curved SVG elements (such as circles or bezier paths) into paths made of segments, using a maximum segment size that can be set by the user (so-called "quantization").
+For example, the :ref:`cmd_read` command transforms all curved SVG elements (such as circles or bezier paths) into paths made of segments, using a maximum segment size that can be set by the user (so-called "quantization").
 This design choice makes *vpype* very flexible and easy to develop, with no practical impact on final plot quality, but is the primary reason why *vpype* is not fit to be (and is not meant as) a general-purpose vector data processing tool.

 One downside of using polylines to approximate curved element is a potential increase in output file size.
 For example, three numbers are sufficient to describe a circle, but 10 to 100 segments may be needed to approximate it sufficiently well for plotting.
-When this becomes an issue, tuning the quantization parameters with the ``-q`` option or using the :program:`linesimplify` command can help.
+When this becomes an issue, tuning the quantization parameters with the ``-q`` option or using the :ref:`cmd_linesimplify` command can help.

 .. _fundamentals_commands: